-A bit sour and mildly hot, this noodle soup was inspired by the Korean jjampong.
-The traditional base for jjampong is broth made by boiling shellfish with kelp.
-My very easy version uses powdered dashi.
-Instead of pork and shellfish, this soup has mushrooms.
+A bit sour and mildly hot, this easy version Korean spicy noodle soup, Jjampong-style, uses powdered dashi for the broth instead of boiling shellfish with kelp.
+In lieu of pork and shellfish, this soup has mushrooms.
 In short, except for the fish-based dashi, this is a meatless dish.

 What kind of noodles would be good for this dish?
 Any kind, really, except those meant for dry dishes.
 I used soba because that was what I had.
 If you don’t have soba and aren’t sure which noodles can go into hot soup, read what’s written in the noodle’s package.